daviddechaux/Kingmaker/readme.md

 ## Known Bugs :
 - Change color when faction color change <= is that a bug ?
-- Change the icons folder name it conflicts with the lame host one

 ## Missing icons
 - Save changes button (on edit element)